syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 ### Button style

-The appearance of the button stylet  can be customized using the NavigationButtonStyle and PageButtonStyle property.
+The appearance of the button style can be customized using the NavigationButtonStyle and PageButtonStyle property.

 {% tabs %}
 {% highlight c# %}